-A lot of relational evangelism training curriculum is focused on individual — helping you develop relationship and then skills in sharing the gospel.
+A lot of relational evangelism training curriculum is focused on the individual — helping you develop relationships and then skills in sharing the gospel.
 The authors refer to several, such as Just Walk Across the Room (or Just Walk Across the Room Video Curriculum)

 Evangelism Where You Live: Engaging Your Community focuses on the implication of relational evangelism in the church DNA.

 What happens to your programming?
 What happens when your calendar is too full to spend time with unchurched people?

 Let me share an example from my own life.

 I’ve been asked via email to conduct an evangelism training program for a local church.

 The coordinator has asked to meet with me.